Hamburger

 Trade unions are prevalent in certain sectors (eg, manufacturing, mining and infrastructure).
 Unions are protected under the Peruvian Constitution, which recognizes the right of an employee to join unions, collective bargaining and strikes.
 Union leaders are specially protected against unfair dismissal.

 Employees can directly affiliate with trade unions, federations (the union of 2 or more trade unions) and confederations (the union of 2 or more federations) if the bylaws of those organizations allow it.
-There are 3 new types of trade unions: a union of a group of companies, a union of a production chain, and a union of subcontracting networks.
+The types of trade unions include: company, industry, group of companies, production chain, and subcontracting networks.

 Philippines